 DIA algorithms can be developed for image analysis of:

 Alimentiv works in partnership with AcelaBio, a state-of-the-art histopathology and precision medicine laboratory to provide a seamless end-to-end solution that includes immunostaining and image transfer right through to quantitative digital image analysis and results.
-To best serve our customers, our DIA process is flexible and can accommodate analysis of images stained at other specialty labs.
+To best serve our customers, our DIA process is flexible and can accommodate the analysis of images stained at other specialty labs.
 We will work with you to determine the optimal process that suits your needs.

 Computational algorithms have been optimized to quantitate the following markers.
 Our team is always working to expand this and specializes in custom method development for your marker of interest.

 |IHC markers||Cell Subset / Function|